PolyMathOrg/PolyMath/src/Math-Core-Process.package/PMIterativeProcess.class/README.md

-A DhbIterativeProcess class is an abstract base class for processes which follow an iterative pattern.
+A PMIterativeProcess class is an abstract base class for processes which follow an iterative pattern.

 Subclasses of IterativeProcess will redefine
 	initializeIterations